dpvtank/Balzac/_posts/2020-06-29-reimagining-linkedin.md

 What do you think?
 Let me know in the comments section below about the areas I haven’t considered.
 This essay will remain a WIP in perpetuity.

+And if you found this interesting, you will really enjoy my once a week, spam free newsletter: Heart to Heart.
+Consider signing up for it here:

+<center><iframe src="https://dtank.substack.com/embed" width="480" height="320" style="border:1px solid #EEE; background:white;" frameborder="0" scrolling="no"></iframe></center>

 Acknowledgements: Barbara Sher, Emilie Wapnick, Jared Polites, John Biggs, Matt A. Smith, 58th St. Gallen Symposium.

 v1.1 - 17 July 2020.